 "Winstedt is a leading international school specialising in differentiated learning.
 At Winstedt, each student is included, celebrated, and supported by a team of specialists to leverage their strengths and personal gifts.
 Some of our students may or may not have learning differences, and some are Twice Exceptional students who benefit from a tailored and imaginative learning environment to thrive in an academic setting."

 In common with mainstream schools, students here follow various international curricula: the International Primary Curriculum and the International Middle Years Curriculum, as well as the Edexcel IPC and Edexcel Lower Secondary Curriculum, which are both based on the National Curriculum for England.
-However, it's the delivery of this curricula that sets this school apart from many mainstream schools.
+However, it's the delivery of this curricula that sets this school apart from more mainstream schools.
 Lessons are delivered using "multi-sensory and differentiated teaching approaches to allow students with diverse learning profiles to make meaningful connections".

 In the secondary school, students sit IGCSEs in the core subjects, and can choose up to three supplementary subjects from options including art, music, ICT, STEAM and drama.
 There is also a Career Studies Elective offered in partnership with Raffles College of Higher Education and Singapore University of Social Sciences (SUSS) and other tertiary education providers.

 Winstedt offers students an extra level of support than you would typically expect.
 There is an in-house, highly trained team of speech and language, occupational and behavioural therapists work with teachers to support students inside the classroom, in targeted groups, and throughout the school-day during unstructured times.

 All classes at Winstedt have two qualified teachers.
 Specialist teachers include Drama, Art, Music, STEAM, Physical Education, Technology & Computing, and Language & Culture.